iOS 12.1 with Group FaceTime, new emoji, dual-SIM out now on iPhones and iPads

 Apple's iOS 12.1 update arrives today iPhones and iPads, the same day the company announced its newest iPads and Macs.
-With iOS 12.1 you'll be able to video chat with up to 32 of your closest friends using Apple's Group FaceTime.
+With iOS 12.1 you'll be able to video chat with up to 32 of your closest friends (or not so closest, I guess) using Apple's Group FaceTime.
+You'll also be able to send more than 70 new emoji such as a llama, a face with hearts, a softball and skateboard.
+The new emoji also will come to the Apple Watch and Mac with a free software update.

 "iOS 12 is off to an unbelievable start," Apple CEO Tim Cook said onstage at his company's press event in Brooklyn, adding that the new operating system is already running on 60 percent of iOS devices.